Plenty of time to register to vote

 I appreciate Carolyn Mark’s creative ideas in her Thursday, Aug.
-20 “Register to Vote” letter to the editor.
+20 “Register to Vote” letter to the Napa Valley Register editor.

 Napa County has approximately 10,000 eligible citizens who have not registered to vote.
 There is still time to register to receive your vote by mail ballot the week of Oct.
 5. Any eligible citizen who is unable to register online at registertovote.ca.gov can call our office at (707) 253-4321 to have a registration form sent to them.